 Each year begins with a two week residential summer school in either the UK or in Finland.
 Summer School includes a week of simulation exercises in the field followed by a week of classes to introduce the forthcoming modules.
 This year the Summer School is in Finland and runs from August 12 - 20th.

 The remainder of the Disaster Healthcare course is studied online and involves studying online learning materials, engagement in online discussions and exercises, and self-directed study.
 On-line self directed learning is supported by real-time web based tutorials that are timetabled.
 All tutorials are recorded.

 You will be taught by an international teaching faculty from a range of backgrounds with field expertise in disaster and emergency response, public health, and humanitarian assistance.

-Modules will be assessed throughout the course using essays, research proposals and field work study.
+Modules will be assessed throughout the Disaster Healthcare course using essays, research proposals and field work study.
 Field placements scheduled for August/ September form a central and compulsory feature of the course structure.

 Applicants must have an:

 Applications are welcome from healthcare and social welfare professionals, community health workers, NGO staff, healthcare managers and logisticians.